notEasyBeingAnushka/Speech-Emotion-Recognition-WiDS-2024/Week1/README.md

 <br>

 I have also uploaded a zipped folder containing example files for Python basics, NumPy, and Matplotlib in this directory.
 You will need to extract the folder to access the files.

+# Assignments
+There are 3 assignments in this week -
+- ## NumPy
+  In this assignment, you'll learn key NumPy operations like array creation, slicing, reshaping, and broadcasting.
+You'll also explore the concept of vectorization, which allows you to perform operations on entire arrays at once, making your code more efficient and faster than using traditional loops.
+The goal is to help you understand and apply these powerful techniques for handling multi-dimensional data more effectively.
+- ## Matplotlib and Pandas
+  In this assignment, you'll learn how to manipulate and analyze data using Pandas, including tasks like loading datasets, exploring data, calculating basic statistics, and filtering data.
+You'll also create different types of visualizations using Matplotlib, such as line plots, bar charts, and pie charts, to effectively present your findings and insights.
+The goal is to help you gain hands-on experience with both data manipulation and visualization techniques.
+- ## Librosa
+  In this assignment, you will explore audio processing using the Librosa library.
+You'll learn how to load audio files, visualize waveforms, and compute important audio features like Short-Time Fourier Transform (STFT), zero crossing rate, and spectral centroids.
+You'll also work with advanced techniques such as time-stretching, pitch shifting, and extracting Mel-frequency cepstral coefficients (MFCCs), all of which will give you a deeper understanding of how to analyze and manipulate audio data effectively with just a few lines of code.